tesshuflower/samples/policy/README.md

 Run `oc apply -k ./policy/resources` to apply the backup and restore Policies and PolicySets on the hub.

-None of the resources available with the project have a namespace setup.
-This is to allow the user to apply the Policies in different configurations for a different set of managed clusters.

 The policies use the [configmaps](./input/) to configure the backup setup so you have to create a ConfigMap resource named `hdr-app-configmap` in the same namespace where the policies were applied on the hub.

 Use [restic config](./input/pv-snap/hdr-app-configmap.yaml) settings if you want to use Restic when backing up data.Use the [pv config](./input/pv-snap/hdr-app-configmap.yaml) if you want to use Persistent Volume Snapshot instead of [Restic](https://velero.io/docs/v1.9/restic).